What is the best possible guard stance?

 Now let’s see some practical ideas to sketch our first combat position:

-- Action readiness – Legs and arms must be loaded and ready to hit / grab / push / divert / lock / etc. (better if in sequence / combination / simultaneity); your limbs must be at the same time easy to stretch, quick to retract and useful to maintain a safe distance the opponent
+- Action readiness – Legs and arms must be always loaded and ready to hit / grab / push / divert / lock / etc. (better if in sequence / combination / simultaneity); your limbs must be at the same time easy to stretch, quick to retract and useful to maintain at a safe distance the opponent

 The applicative key points of the guard stance